Mr-Io/c-language-solutions/README.rst

 .. ini-unsafe

-In the solutions, the following unsafe functions are avoided:
+In the solutions, the following unsafe functions are forbidden:

   * ``gets``, ``getwd``
   * ``strcpy``, ``strcat``, ``sprintf``

 And the following functions must specify a maximun field width when formatting string input:

   *  ``scanf``, ``fscanf``, ``vscanf``, ``vfscanf``

 .. end-unsafe